x-govuk/govuk-eleventy-plugin/docs/get-started.md

 GOV.UK Eleventy is a plugin for Eleventy, a static site generator.
 It uses `govuk-frontend` components and provides support for Markdown formatted documents.

 * Sets [Nunjucks](https://mozilla.github.io/nunjucks/) as the template language
-* Uses [marked.js](https://marked.js.org) to render Markdown, with [govuk-markdown](https://github.com/x-govuk/govuk-markdown) extensions to ensure text shares the same styles as those used on GOV.UK
+* Uses [markdown-it](https://github.com/markdown-it/markdown-it) to and the [markdown-it-govuk](https://github.com/x-govuk/markdown-it-govuk) plugin to ensure text shares the same styles as those used on GOV.UK
+* Provides a collection of [layout templates](/example-layouts)
 * Adds search feature
 * Generates assets